MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 4. Plug the source image to the Scale Node.
 In this case, the Scale Node not only scales but also rotates because we plugged in the result of rotation to it.
 You can combine multiple effects into one with yellow [Matrix](https://pixieditor.net/docs/usage/node-graph/property-sockets/) inputs.

-The effect of the above steps is an enlarged smooth animation.
+The effect of the preceding steps is an enlarged smooth animation.

 <!-- <video src={bopVideo} muted autoplay loop/> -->

 The possibilities are truly endless.
 Take your time, play around with nodes and have fun.
-That is the best way to learn.
+That's the best way to learn.